Finance & Career

 Consider Changes in Expenses

 Some expenses in retirement will be lower than those expenses were before retirement.
 Others will stay nearly the same.
-Housing expenses depend on whether you have a mortgage payment or if there is a residence change will require a mortgage.
+Housing expenses depend on whether you have a mortgage payment or if there is a residence change that will require a mortgage.
+You might consider a reverse mortgage to supplement retirement income.

 Work-related expenses are likely to decrease.
 Some of these expenses include transportation costs, license fees, meals away from home, gifts for coworkers, clothing, and so on.
 Also, there are no contributions made to a retirement plan.
 Payout for life insurance coverage is generally reduced by at least 50 percent or even eliminated if a spouse is fully provided for under a pension plan.

 Some expenses may continue at their preretirement levels.
-Food, utilities, gifts, contributions and auto, liability, and property insurance expenses will probably stay constant.
+Food, utilities, gifts, contributions, auto liability, and property insurance expenses will probably stay constant.

 Some expenses will increase during retirement.
 Health expenses are the most likely to increase.
 Expenditures for leisure, entertainment, recreation, and transportation may also take a larger share of budgets, depending on retirement goals.
 The amount of money spent on food, clothing, housing, recreation, transportation, and other expenses should reflect the values and meet the goals of your retirement plan.